Students and Alumni

 Beth Simmonds ’11 (Sociology): After graduation, Beth worked in special events and development at the National Postal Museum for two years.
 Passionate about working for an educational nonprofit and wanting to be closer to the “front lines” of education, Beth started her residency with Capital Teaching in D.C. in June 2013.
 She currently works in a first-grade classroom at E.L.
 Haynes Public Charter School and is keeping up with her museum and Hopkins alumni connections.

-Michael Szeto ’11 (Political Science): After a gap year of travel and volunteering at museums in Los Angeles, Michael attended law school at Washington University in St. Louis and then transferred to the New York University School of Law.
-He will graduate in May 2015.
+Michael Szeto ’11 (Political Science): After a gap year of travel and volunteering at museums in Los Angeles, Michael attended law school at Washington University in St. Louis and then transferred to the New York University School of Law, where he recieved his Juris Doctor in May 2015.
+During law school, he worked on environmental and civil right issues, including LGBT rights, prisoners’ rights, gender equality, reproductive justice, and fair housing.
+Michael completed his law school “thesis” on the copyright issues surrounding post-modern and contemporary choreography and dance.
 He frequently sends postcards from his travels and comes back to visit us in Baltimore—something we really appreciate!

 Lindsay Tauscher ’11 (History of Art and French): Having been awarded the Pinkard-Bolton Internship at the Homewood Museum in 2009 and the Michael and Nancy Lytell Internship at the Baltimore Museum of Art in 2010, where she worked in the Department of the Arts of Africa, the Americas, Asia, and Pacific Islands, Lindsay went on to work at the Philadelphia Museum of Art after graduation.
 She subsequently moved to Washington, D.C., and became the first Center Arts intern at the D.C.
 Center for the LGBT Community.
 She also worked as an intern at the Smithsonian Center for Folklife and Cultural Heritage, where she assisted in the production of the program Creativity and Crisis: Unfolding the AIDS Memorial Quilt for the 2012 Smithsonian Folklife Festival.